leidenheit/itarazzo-library/README.md

 extends integration testing capabilities using a range of powerful technologies.

 ---

->**Note**: This project is developed in my free time alongside family and full-time work.
+**Note**: This project is developed in my free time alongside family and full-time work.
 Any feedback or contributions are greatly appreciated as I strive to make this tool as helpful as possible for other developers.

 ---

 ## Key Features
-- **Arazzo Specification Integration**: Executes Arazzo Specifications within integration tests, allowing automated testing of complex workflows based on [OpenAPI definitions](https://spec.openapis.org/oas/v3.1.1.html).
+- **Arazzo Specification Integration**: Executes Arazzo Specifications within integration tests, allowing automated e2e-testing of complex workflows with detailed logging.
-- **End-to-End API Testing**: Facilitates comprehensive testing with support for request validation, response parsing, and detailed logging.
 ---

 ## Technologies Used